Lotus E20: "The Device"

 Two days after the 2012 Hungarian Grand Prix, the teams unanimously agreed to ban the use of double-DRS systems for the 2013 season.
 Nevertheless, Lotus continued their development of a double-DRS system, which they referred to as "The Device", and anticipated its introduction at the Belgian Grand Prix, one month later.
 However, heavy rain in the first two practice sessions at the Spa-Francorchamps circuit delayed The Device's introduction.
-The team's plans were further put on hold after Romain Grosjean was banned from taking part in the Italian Grand Prix for his role in a multi-car pile-up at the start of the Belgian Grand Prix.
+The team's plans were further put on hold after Grosjean was banned from taking part in the Italian Grand Prix for his role in a multi-car pile-up at the start of the Belgian Grand Prix.
 Grosjean was replaced by the team's testing and reserve driver, Jérôme d'Ambrosio, but d'Ambrosio's inexperience with the 2012-specification of cars and the low-downforce nature of the Monza circuit — which meant that any gain a double-DRS system had to offer would be negated — prompted the team to delay The Device's introduction even further, naming the Japanese Grand Prix in early October as their planned point of introduction.
 The team used the double-DRS system as planned during Friday practice, but shelved it until the third round of Young Driver Tests in November after being unhappy with their progress.
-Kimi Räikkönen admitted that using the system made finding the proper setup for the car much more difficult than without it.
+Räikkönen admitted that using the system made finding the proper setup for the car much more difficult than without it.
 By comparison, Red Bull Racing introduced their own variant on the system at the Singapore and Japanese Grands Prix, which was credited with aiding Sebastian Vettel in securing two race wins.

 By the end of the season and in spite its extensive development programme, "The Device" was never raced.
 However, the concept was carried over to the Lotus E20's successor, the E21, with the team pledging to continue development throughout the 2013 season.
-The system was finally raced for the first time at the 2013 British Grand Prix, when it was fitted on Kimi Räikkönen's car; the team opted not to use it on the sister car of Romain Grosjean so as to evaluate its performance relative to the older specification of car.
+The system was finally raced for the first time at the 2013 British Grand Prix, when it was fitted on Räikkönen's car; the team opted not to use it on the sister car of Grosjean so as to evaluate its performance relative to the older specification of car.